aforward9600/pokemonpalette/README.md

   - Trainer pkmn now have stat experience assigned to them that is scaled to their level
   - These are real DVs and statEXP values that utilize the existing enemy party_struct which is normally unused by trainer AI
 - Special trainers, e4, and gym leaders are slightly adjusted in their item use
+- Agatha & cooltrainers will not randomly switch since they now have ai routine 4

 - Adjustments to learnsets and base stats
   - Pokemon have gained their TMs and Moves from yellow